markuspluna/OBXwhitepaper/Whitepaper.md

 ![alt text](https://github.com/markuspluna/OBXwhitepaper/blob/master/photos/futures-educational(whitepaper).png "Futures")

 ##### Forwards
 Our forwards protocol operates almost the same way as our futures protocol.
-The main difference is forwards do not settle daily.
+The main difference is that forwards do not settle daily.
 As a result, underlying values do not change.
 Therefore, we can use joint-preauthorized transactions in the exercise process instead of signing transactions with the repository.

 ##### Swaps
 Our swaps protocol operates almost the same way as our forwards protocol.
 We just add a near leg exercise step.